SwannMrn/YTDL/README.md

 ### A YouTube Downloader based on Python, JavaScript and HTML using the [Eel](https://pypi.org/project/Eel/) module

 #### ToDo:
-  - Python file with Eel for startup and functions (backend)
+  - Python file with Eel for startup and functions (backend) - Swann
-  - JavaScript to download and communicate with YouTube using a server (backend)
+  - JavaScript to download and communicate with YouTube using a server (backend) - Luis
-  - Make HTML code for front page (frontend)
+  - Make HTML code for front page (frontend) - Serguei
-  - CSS to style the GUI (backend)
+  - CSS to style the GUI (backend) - Serguei
-  - Use Eel to communicate between HTML/Py and display GUI ("compile")
+  - Deploy app (compiling) - Swann

 ### Resources